This page describes all the tables and views contained in the DB file.

 1 Sharlayan Bank current 1 5016.44 100.0 0.02

 Note: See modified Dietz method for interest rate calculation.
-Note that the interest_rates table calculates rate on the asset included in this account and does not convert to standard asset, so changes in asset prices are not reflected in the rate.
-To see the overall rate of return including changes in asset prices, see return_on_shares view.
+Note that the interest_rates table calculates rate based on the amounts of the asset unit included in this account and does not convert them to standard asset, so changes in asset’s unit prices are not reflected in the rate.
+To see the overall rate of return including changes in asset’s unit prices, see return_on_shares view.

 periods_cash_flows